Recognition of Seifert fibered spaces with boundary is in NP: Recognising Seifert fibered spaces with boundary is in NP

 \begin{claim} The homeomorphism type of $M$ can be verified from the certificate in polynomial time. \end{claim}

 \begin{claimproof} As in Proposition~\ref{prop:circlebundlerecognitionNP}, certify that $M$ has boundary and is orientable.

-Build the triangulation of $\mathcal{T}\backslash\backslash C$ using Corollary~\ref{corr:cutalongsurfacestriangulation}, verifying that it agrees with the one in the certificate.
+Build the triangulation of $\mathcal{T}\backslash\backslash C$ using Lemma~\ref{lemma:cutalongsurfacestriangulation}, verifying that it agrees with the one in the certificate.
 We can then certify that all but one of the resulting pieces are solid tori by work of Ivanov~\cite{Ivanov}, and certify the homeomorphism type of the remaining piece $M'$ using Proposition~\ref{prop:circlebundlerecognitionNP}.
-By computing algebraic intersection numbers using Corollary~\ref{corr:intersectionnumberpolynomialtime}, we can check that for each of the solid torus meridian discs, each annulus (algebraically) intersects it twice or not at all.
-We thus know that $M$ is a copy of $M'$ with solid tori glued on by gluing a $(1, 2)$ slope curve in the boundary of the solid torus to a fibre of $M'$; this is enough to certify that these solid tori are neighbourhoods of singular fibres of multiplicity two. \end{claimproof}
+By computing algebraic intersection numbers using Lemma~\ref{lemma:intersectionnumberpolynomialtime}, we can check that for each of the solid torus meridian discs, each annulus (algebraically) intersects it twice or not at all.
+We thus know that $M$ is a copy of $M'$ with solid tori glued on by gluing a $(1, 2)$ slope curve in the boundary of the solid torus to a fiber of $M'$; this is enough to certify that these solid tori are neighbourhoods of singular fibers of multiplicity two. \end{claimproof}

-We know that the boundary curves of the annuli are fibres by construction, so take one on each boundary component.
+We know that the boundary curves of the annuli are fibers by construction, so take one on each boundary component.
 It remains to certify that $F$ is a degree two horizontal surface.
-Check that the algebraic intersection number of $\del F$ with each annulus is $\pm 2$ using Corollary~\ref{corr:intersectionnumberpolynomialtime}, and deduce that $F$ compresses and $\del$-compresses to a degree two horizontal surface by Lemma~\ref{lemma:nonorientablesurfacesinSFS}, so $\chi(F) \leq 2\chi(\Sigma)-n$.
+Check that the algebraic intersection number of $\del F$ with each annulus is $\pm 2$ using Lemma~\ref{lemma:intersectionnumberpolynomialtime}, and deduce that $F$ compresses and $\del$-compresses to a degree two horizontal surface by Lemma~\ref{lemma:nonorientablesurfacesinSFS}, so $\chi(F) \leq 2\chi(\Sigma)-n$.
 Now check that $\chi(F) = 2\chi(\Sigma)-n$, so we could not have done any compressions or boundary compressions since they increase Euler characteristic. \end{proof}

-We are now almost ready to prove these recognition results for general Seifert fibered spaces with boundary: that is, when we have singular fibres of multiplicities other than two.
-We need two more results: a theorem from previous work of the author and a result about computing singular fibre data in Seifert fibered spaces.
+We are now almost ready to prove these recognition results for general Seifert fibered spaces with boundary: that is, when we have singular fibers of multiplicities other than two.
+We need two more results: a theorem from previous work of the author and a result about computing singular fiber data in Seifert fibered spaces.